Directional Codes: a new family of quantum LDPC codes on hexagonal- and square-grid connectivity hardware: Additional details on code construction

 \begin{proof}[Proof of \Cref{thm:Thm1}] We will consider everything in the data qubit sublattice's frame of reference.
-Note then that the CPSWAP-version of conditions (a)--(c) remain the same, so our goal from now on is to check against these.
-Consider two ancilla qubits $A_0,A'_0\in\Z^2_{anc}$, and the stabilisers they are associated with: $\prod_{j=1}^w \alpha(A_0)_{Q_j}$ and $\prod_{j=1}^w \alpha(A'_0)_{Q'_j}$.
+Note then that the CPSWAP-version of conditions (a)--(c), that were stated in the beginning of this subsection, remain the same, as the data qubits always move uniformly in one direction.
+So our goal from now on is to check against (a)--(c).
+Consider two ancilla qubits $A_0,A'_0\in\Z^2_{\mathrm{anc}}$, $A_0 \neq A'_0$, and the stabilisers they are associated with: $\prod_{j=1}^w \Lambda(A_0)_{Q_j}$ and $\prod_{j=1}^w \Lambda(A'_0)_{Q'_j}$.
 Note that